Christovis/dotfiles/README.md

 </p>

 This repo contains my dotfiles.
-It provides default configuration for the set of applications that I use every day in the terminal
+It provides default configuration for the set of applications that I use every day in the terminal.